After spending some of her career working in fast fashion, Flipslide founder Rebecca Rennie wanted to create something a bit more sustainable.

 The funds allowed her to launch Flipslide, a footwear label that combines elements of both thongs and slides.

 A set of Flipslides costs $39, and the shoes can be customised for people with wider or narrow feet.
 They’re pigmented with eco-friendly dyes and the shoes come in six colours – black, dusty rose, river sand, wild mustard, Daintree green and denim blue – and in five sizes.

 “I grew up wearing Havaianas all the time,” Rennie says.
 “Then I just kind of stopped wearing them one day when my last pair broke.
 So I was trying to create an alternative to that easy, go-to slip-on shoe for the beach and beyond.”

 Unlike some other thongs which use synthetic rubber (derived from petroleum and harmful to the environment), every component of a pair of Flipslides is made from sustainably sourced all-natural rubber.
-The rubber is tapped from trees (much like maple syrup is extracted from a maple tree) in south-eastern China, near the label’s production facility.
+Flipslides are now also all made in Melbourne.

 “The design really evolved from a lot of trial and error and cardboard mock-ups,” Rennie says.
 “I hadn’t worked with natural rubber before, so there was a lot of learning along the way.
 Colour-wise, I was inspired by nature; there are so many beautiful colours in our landscapes and flora that I love.”